In case of emergency

 Social Skills/Social Anxiety Group at the PCC

-Please join Jenna Marion, PsyD in the PCC on Fridays 2-3 pm starting September 19 for a wonderful group to help develop your social skills.
+Please join Jenna Marion, PsyD in room 110 at the PCC on Fridays from 2-3 pm starting January 16 for a wonderful group to help develop your social skills.
 Jenna is an experienced group therapist and individual counselor in the PCC at Brandeis.
-You can contact her at email@example.com.
-This is an ongoing group, please email Jenna before beginning.
+You can contact her at firstname.lastname@example.org.
+This is an ongoing group; please email Jenna before beginning.
+A second group just like this one will meet on Wednesdays from 2-3 pm, with a start date to be determined.

 Cognitive-Behavioral Approaches to Managing Stress